 Our planned activities

-An entirely new Code of Conduct is currently being drafted and will be introduced in 2018.
+An entirely new Code of Conduct was introduced in 2018.
 Substantial awareness activities will take place in connection with the launch of the new Code.
 Vattenfall will continue to conduct risk assessments related to integrity.
 Accordingly, Vattenfall will continue its work to raise awareness within the company through training and communication, to ensure compliance with the rules in these areas.